 What is known, however, is that going too high too fast is a key contributing factor.

 It is recommended that you spend at least 2 days in Cusco acclimatising.

-However, because Cusco is already at 3400m, if you’re traveling from sea level it is very likely that you will experience mild altitude sickness.
+However, because Cusco is already at 3400 m, if you’re traveling from sea level, it is very likely that you will experience mild altitude sickness.

-It is important that you rest and drink lots of fluids to try stave off the symptoms.
+It is important that you rest and drink lots of fluids to try to stave off the symptoms.

-It is important to know the risks, so you can take preventative measures against altitude sickness.
+Make sure you know the risks, so you can take preventative measures against altitude sickness.

-Due to the popularity of the trail there are only a limited number of permits issued per day.
+Due to the popularity of the trail, there are only a limited number of permits issued per day.

 Only 500 permits are issued and only 200 of those are for tourists, the other 300 are for support staff.

-Due to the lack of permits you will want to book your permit 5/6 months in advance.
+Due to the lack of permits, you will want to book your permit 5/6 months in advance.